There are different causes and irritants responsible for itching in dogs. Best Itch Relief for Dogs is all here.

 After you consult with a veterinarian and any serious medical issues have been ruled out, the easiest way to solve this is with an itch relief for dogs remedies.

-Other studies showed that even holistic approach with the use of essential oils and coconut oil may sometimes be effective for an itchy dog, too.
+Other studies showed that even a holistic approach with the use of essential oils and coconut oil might sometimes be effective for an itchy dog, too.

 Topical treatments with Triamcinolone acetonide were very effective at treating these conditions in dogs (1).
 They decreased swelling, redness, rashes, and itchiness.

 Why Is My Dog So Itchy?

 Studies on causes of itchiness in dogs (Pruritus) show that the two most common culprits are dry skin and allergies.

 Dry Skin on Dogs

 If you live in an area with very low humidity, you may notice that your dog's skin is dry year-round.

-However, sometimes dry skin on dogs may be caused by parasites, hypothyroidism, Cushing's disease or even more serious health problems.
+However, sometimes dry skin on dogs may be caused by parasites, hypothyroidism, Cushing's disease, or even more serious health problems.